FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 How is thermal insulation and container heating solved?

-The internal insulation of walls and ceilings is sprayed with closed-cell polyurethane foam with a thickness of 80 to 100 mm and supplemented with mineral wool (50 mm).
-The technology used eliminates thermal bridges.
-For floor insulation, we use closed-cell polyurethane with a thickness of 50 mm.
-The thermal insulation proposed by us has been adapted to the Central European climatic conditions.
-The very good thermal insulation parameters of walls and ceiling [U 0.18 W / (m² × K)] allow relatively easy maintenance of a certain temperature, regardless of the season.
-For heating objects we recommend innovative electric heaters or monobloc air conditioners with heating function.
+Internal wall and ceiling insulation is spray-applied closed-cell polyurethane foam with a thickness of 80 to 100 mm and supplemented with mineral wool (50 mm).
+The technology used enables thermal bridges to be eliminated.
+For floor insulation, we use closed-cell polyurethane with thicknesses from 50 mm.
+The thermal insulation we offer has been adapted to the Central European climatic conditions.

 Can the roof of a house built of containers be gabled?

-It is possible to use a gable or multi-pitch roof depending on the building conditions or local plan.
-It can be of functional importance, by using additional surface on the entresol, as well as visual, in order to meet the administrative requirements.
+There is the possibility of a pitched or multi-pitched roof, depending on the development conditions or the local plan.
+It can be functional, by using extra space for a mezzanine floor, as well as visually so as to meet administrative requirements.

 Can I have a fireplace?

-Yes, it is best to plan its place during the planning process and to make connections at the construction stage.
+Yes, it is best to plan its location during the planning process and make connections during the construction phase.

 Can photovoltaic panels be installed?